Aliases for GPR132 Gene

 This gene encodes a member of the guanine nucleotide-binding protein (G protein)-coupled receptor (GPCR) superfamily.
 The receptors are seven-pass transmembrane proteins that respond to extracellular cues and activate intracellular signal transduction pathways.
 This protein was reported to be a receptor for lysophosphatidylcholine action, but PubMedID: 15653487 retracts this finding and instead suggests this protein to be an effector of lysophosphatidylcholine action.
 This protein may have proton-sensing activity and may be a receptor for oxidized free fatty acids.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jul 2013]

 GeneCards Summary for GPR132 Gene

 GPR132 (G Protein-Coupled Receptor 132) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Diseases associated with GPR132 include inclusion conjunctivitis.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
 GO annotations related to this gene include G-protein coupled receptor activity.
 An important paralog of this gene is P2RY8.